Oral Immunotherapy for Food Allergy

 Two publications over the last year have provided the most comprehensive and rigorous reviews of OIT for peanut allergy to date.

 The first was a meta-analysis (a method to combine data from multiple studies) of 12 peanut OIT (POIT) trials published in the Lancet journal in April 2019.
-It reviewed the effectiveness and safety of peanut OIT compared with peanut avoidance, combining all the studies where peanut allergic children had been randomly assigned to either take peanut or avoid it.
-This means that all these studies of peanut OIT included a randomised control group.
-There were 1,041 children in these studies, with approximately two thirds taking peanut OIT and the remainder acting as controls.
-Results showed that whilst OIT can achieve the goal of desensitisation for many people, those receiving OIT had more frequent allergic reactions, including severe allergic reactions (anaphylaxis).
-They also required more frequent treatment with adrenaline (epinephrine) autoinjectors (such as EpiPen®) than patients who avoided peanut and did not receive OIT.
+It reviewed the effectiveness and safety of POIT compared with peanut avoidance, combining all the studies where peanut allergic children had been randomly assigned to either take peanut or avoid it.
+This means that all these studies of POIT included a randomised control group.
+There were 1,041 children in these studies, with approximately two thirds taking POIT and the remainder acting as controls.
+Results showed that whilst POIT can achieve the goal of desensitisation for many people, those receiving POIT had more frequent allergic reactions, including severe allergic reactions (anaphylaxis).
+They also required more frequent treatment with adrenaline (epinephrine) autoinjectors (such as EpiPen®) than patients who avoided peanut and did not receive POIT.

 The Lancet publication supports the need for improved food allergy treatment approaches with an enhanced safety profile and trials focused on patient-important outcomes.
 ASCIA also supports this approach.

-Another meta-analysis that was published in Scientific Reports in January 2020 analysed the same 12 controlled and an additional 15 non-controlled studies.
-These 27 studies involved 1,488 children receiving peanut oral immunotherapy (POIT).
+Another meta-analysis that was published in Scientific Reports in January 2020 analysed the same 12 controlled studies and an additional 15 non-controlled studies.
+These 27 studies involved 1,488 children receiving POIT.
 This analysis showed that certain aspects of treatment programs could increase the risk of anaphylaxis, while the inclusion of another component (co-treatment) may reduce the risk.
-This analysis also highlights the lack of data collected to date around patient-important outcomes such as protection from accidental reactions for those who have undergone peanut OIT in the past.
+This analysis also highlights the lack of data collected to date around patient-important outcomes such as protection from accidental reactions for those who have undergone POIT in the past.

 Both publications indicate that more research is required to establish the optimal treatment routine for safe and effective OIT for food allergy.

-The possible benefits from OIT are desensitisation and sustained unresponsiveness
+Possible benefits from food allergy OIT are desensitisation and sustained unresponsiveness

 Published trials show that OIT for food allergy can result in desensitisation in many people, but most do not show sustained unresponsiveness: